REFER A PATIENT

 Many patients experience difficulties with balance, walking and the ability to coordinate movements, otherwise known as ataxia.

 All these symptoms are obviously both distressing and disabling.
 However, with the right treatment, many of them can be improved, and they may even resolve altogether.
-Physical therapy plays a key role in helping stroke patients manage their condition.
+It can play a key role in helping stroke patients and physical therapy is essential for managing their conditions.

 Physical Therapy for Stroke Patients